-Last week, Jonah Wojnar, who works with the raptors at Wild Side Rehabilitation Center, kindly came out to teach the Area 80 staff how to make anklets and jesses for the zoo's ambassador birds.
+Jonah Wojnar, who works with the raptors at Wild Side Rehabilitation Center, kindly came out to teach the Area 80 staff how to make anklets and jesses for the zoo's ambassador birds.

-Kamots and Tikanni are siblings born in 2014 at the New York State
+Kamots and Tikanni are siblings born in 2014 at

-Zoo at Thompson Park and have captivated guests with their spine-chilling howls and playful personalities for eight years.
+the New York State Zoo at Thompson Park.
 After being on loan to Potter Park Zoo for nearly a decade, they have returned to New York for the next chapter of their lives.
+Their keepers have sent updates sharing that the brothers are settling in well.